 Additionally, whilst the use of AMaT (or any other audit database that is introduced) is not essential for service evaluation projects, it is still recommended.

 Clinical Audit Compliance

-Clinical Audit use a RAG rating to assess the level of compliance within the Trust against the audit standards.
+Clinical Audit uses a RAG rating to assess the level of compliance within the Trust against the audit standards.
 The compliance rating or RAG rating is as follows:

-Compliance / Adherence
+Compliance / Adherence 90% 86